 Can you talk us through the creative process?
 What are the key steps from ideation to hanging one of your lovely pieces on the wall?

 I start with a day of sketching, either from my memory or a still life.
 Simple pencil and paper to begin with and I’ll keep going with that until I’ve perfected it.
 Then I develop the color palettes, I’ll look to other artists for inspo sometimes, then start painting.
 Once that’s done I photograph it but I rarely put something on my website immediately.
 I like to sit with it in my home for a while, see how it makes me feel being around it all day.
 Often there’ll be something that irks me and it’s back to the drawing board.
 If it doesn’t resonate with me and I’m not 100% happy with it then it doesn’t make it live.
 I’m a perfectionist in that way, and aware that these pieces will be hanging in peoples homes.
 They will be looking at it every single day so It needs to be just so.

 How do you want your art to make people feel?

 Calm and at peace, I guess the stillness that nature brings is what I aim to replicate in my art.

 Sort of at one with yourself, and content.

 When you’re working from home, how do you get into the zone?
 Any creative rituals you have?

-Well I wake up and try not to just reach for my phone immediately, instead I’ll head to the gym, I’m very much a morning person so exercise first thing is my favourite way to start the day.
+Well I wake up and try not to just reach for my phone immediately, instead I’ll head to the gym, I’m very much a morning person so exercise first thing is my favorite way to start the day.
 Once that’s done I’ll head home and make my workspace nice, candles, a good playlist, ensure the space around me is clean and tidy, basically create a chaos free zone to work from.